cyber-dojo/differ/README.md

 ./test.sh
 ```

-Rebuild the images and runs the tests inside the differ server/client containers
+Rebuilds the images and runs the tests inside the differ server/client containers